python-trio/trio/docs/source/reference-io.rst

 simple utilities (like :func:`~socket.inet_aton`) are simply re-exported unchanged.
 But there are also some differences:

-The following functions have similar interfaces to their standard library version, but are modified to return trio socket objects instead of stdlib socket objects:

 All functions that return sockets (e.g. :func:`socket.socket`, :func:`socket.socketpair`, ...) are modified to return trio sockets instead.
 In addition, there is a new function to directly convert a